<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://eyesurgerytoda.wpenginepowered.com/?p=2723</guid>

-<p>The post <a href="https://eyesurgerytoday.com/glaucoma/whats-on-the-horizon-in-combined-glaucoma-cataract-care/">What’s on the Horizon in Combined Glaucoma + Cataract Care?</a> appeared first on <a href="https://eyesurgerytoday.com">Eye Surgery Today</a>.</p>
+<p>The post <a href="https://eyesurgerytoday.com/glaucoma/whats-on-the-horizon-in-combined-glaucoma-cataract-care/">What&#8217;s New in Combined Glaucoma and Cataract Care?</a> appeared first on <a href="https://eyesurgerytoday.com">Eye Surgery Today</a>.</p>

 ]]></description>